See programs you qualify for

 How to Apply

-- Step 3: Meet with a HUD-approved housing counselor.
+Meet with a HUD-approved housing counselor.
 A counselor can help you understand which programs you qualify for and guide you through the process.
-DHIC and the Durham Housing Authority both provide free counseling services in the Durham area.
+Reinvestment Partners and the Durham Housing Authority both provide counseling services in the Durham area.

-- Step 4: Get pre-approved for a mortgage.
+Get pre-approved for a mortgage.
 Contact a City of Durham approved participating DPA lender.
-Not all lenders participate in the city's program, so you must work with one of the approved lenders listed on the city's website.
-NCHFA also maintains a list of approved lenders for state programs at nchfa.com.
+Not all lenders participate in the city's program, so you must work with one from the approved list on the city's website.
+If you're also using NCHFA programs, make sure your lender is NCHFA-approved.

-- Step 5: Find a home that meets program requirements.
+Find a home within program requirements.
 The home must be located within Durham city limits and used as your primary residence.
-Your real estate agent and lender can help you confirm whether a property qualifies under the program.
+Your real estate agent and lender can help confirm whether a property qualifies.

-- Step 6: Apply for assistance through your approved lender.
+Submit your application.
 Once you have a home under contract, your lender will submit your DPA application through the Neighborly platform on your behalf.
-The lender handles the application as part of the mortgage process.
 Start pre-approval early to avoid delays at closing.